-Warsearcher staff have found the best means of identifying warships in satellite (and occasionally aerial) imagery is by cross-referencing information from the above sources with visual indicators such as: Deck numbers and codes, including pennant numbers; total length of vessel and (occasionally) width; overall silhouette/outline of hull-forms and flight/helicopter landing decks; large deck structures/installations such as superstructures, hangers, derrick cranes, turrets, torpedo/missile/rocket launchers including vertical launching systems, funnel/stack/mast/”mack” layout, towed sonar arrays and minesweeping equipment.
-ASROC launchers may be one of the most distinctive pieces of equipment ever fitted to US and other Allied naval vessels, while older classes of Soviet warship have enormous “hot dog pack” launchers (for SS-N-14 Silex SSM/ASW missiles).
+Warsearcher staff have found the best means of identifying warships in satellite (and aerial) imagery is by cross-referencing information from the above sources with visual indicators such as: Deck numbers and codes, including pennant numbers; total length of vessel and (occasionally) width; overall silhouette/outline of hull-forms and flight/helicopter landing decks; large deck structures/installations such as superstructures, hangers, derrick cranes, turrets, gun-houses, mountings, gun shields, torpedo/missile/rocket launchers including vertical launching systems, funnel/stack/mast/”mack” layout, towed sonar arrays and mine-sweeping equipment.
+ASROC 8-cell “pepperbox” launchers may be one of the most distinctive pieces of equipment ever fitted to US and other Allied naval vessels, while older classes of Soviet warship have enormous “hot dog pack” launchers (for SS-N-14 Silex SSM/ASW missiles).

-Sources of photographic imagery which appear on these pages were drawn from the National Archives and Records Administration (NARA), the Imperial War Museums (IWM), the Department of Defense’s Defense Visual Information Distribution Service (DVIDS) online database, the (US) Naval History and Heritage Command, Library and Archives Canada (LAC), the Canadian Department of National Defence’s Combat Camera site, the Australian War Memorial, and from Wikimedia Commons.
+Sources of photographic imagery which appear on these pages were drawn from the National Archives and Records Administration (NARA), the Imperial War Museums (IWM), the Department of Defense’s Defense Visual Information Distribution Service (DVIDS) online database, the (US) Naval History and Heritage Command, Library and Archives Canada (LAC), the Canadian Department of National Defence’s Combat Camera site, the Australian War Memorial, and many are from Wikimedia Commons.
 Use of images for other than non-commercial / research purposes would not be permissible without contacting the above repositories, and I encourage visitors to this site to consult the above pages for information on use and licensing of their collections to ensure correct attribution.